This is a Now Page. It tells you what and how I’m doing, right now.

 I split my time between teaching at home, working as a freelance writer and editor, and continuing to write my own stories.
 I try to take a walk every day, regardless of the weather, and I spend time every morning documenting the things that are important to me in a physical Life Journal.
 I recently discovered indoor rock climbing and bouldering which has done wonders for my physical and mental strength.

 Good Stuff Worth Mentioning

-My debut short story collection Dark Winds Over Wellington: Chilling Tales of the Weird & the Strange was nominated for a Sir Julius Vogel Award in the Best Collected Work category.
+Last year my debut short story collection Dark Winds Over Wellington: Chilling Tales of the Weird & the Strange was nominated and shortlisted for a Sir Julius Vogel Award in the Best Collected Work category.
 This year, I was a finalist in the Best Fan Writing category.

 My most recent book release is my second weird quiet horror and unsettling speculative fiction collection called SEEDS.
 It contains sixteen short stories of various lengths.

 From the blurb: The menopause brings some unusual and unexpected changes, a woman wakes up after a party in a body that isn’t hers, a teen’s life changes forever when they embrace the truth about who they are, and a lone mother tries to bury her traumatic past but instead grows a terrible future…

 The stories are all very different, but many are infused with a strong sense of rage and justice.
 You can find out more here.